-We are pittsburgh neighbors that want clean air.
+We are Pittsburgh neighbors that want clean air.
 Our group is Greenfield for Clean Air.
-However, you don’t have to live in Greenfield to take part in our group.
+You don’t have to live in Greenfield to take part in our group.
 Our goal is to keep you updated, make it easy to understand the issues and take action to protect our environment.

 Oil-and-gas wells produce nearly a trillion gallons of radioactive toxic waste a year.

 Shocking new investigative study shows how it could be making workers sick and contaminating communities across America.
 The radioactive waste being spread over Ohio, West Virginia and Pennsylvania.